-Imagine you've just spent two hours meticulously taping lines onto your driveway in Zurich or Bern, only to discover during the first match that the "Kitchen" is a full 15 centimeters too short.
-Such errors in pickleball court dimensions not only disrupt the flow of the game but often lead to unnecessary arguments over every close call.
-We know exactly how frustrating it is when the boundary to the badminton court remains unclear or there simply isn't enough space for a safe run-out on your own property.
+Imagine you've just spent two arduous hours taping lines onto your driveway in Zurich or Bern, only to discover in the first match that the "Kitchen" is a full 15 centimetres too short.
+Such errors in pickleball court dimensions not only disrupt the flow of play but often lead to unnecessary arguments over every close call.
+We know exactly how frustrating it is when the boundary to the badminton court remains unclear or when there simply isn't enough space for a safe run-off on your own property.
+Precision is indeed required in all areas of life in Zurich, be it in sports or in healthcare at the modern practice Dental11.

-• Harness Swiss efficiency and learn the 4-to-1 principle, which allows you to transform a standard tennis court into four high-quality pickleball courts.
+Utilize Swiss efficiency and learn the 4-to-1 principle, with which you can transform a standard tennis court into four high-quality pickleball courts.

-• Find out when it's worth hiring a professional and how Pro Pickleball GmbH's court construction service can support you with your project in Switzerland.
+Find out when it's worth hiring a professional and how the Pro Pickleball GmbH court construction service supports you with your project in Switzerland.

-The precision of these dimensions is crucial for the dynamics of the game.
-Since the court is smaller than in tennis, strategy comes to the forefront.
+The precision of these dimensions is crucial for the game's dynamics.
+Since the court is smaller than tennis, strategy comes to the fore.
 The history of pickleball shows that these dimensions were deliberately chosen to make the sport accessible to all age groups while keeping rallies intense.
 Every line on the court has a specific function, from the baseline to the distinctive non-volley zone, which we in Switzerland often simply call the "Kitchen."

 To better understand these concepts, watch this helpful video: